Moffefe/MycoBox/docs/safety.md

 # Humidifiers

-A humidifier can quickly change conditions inside a small enclosure.
+A humidifier can change conditions rapidly inside a small enclosure.

 Before unattended operation:

-* verify the correct outlet binding,
+* verify the correct Zigbee binding,
-* confirm that the humidifier switches off correctly,
+* confirm that the humidifier switches on and off correctly,
 * observe how humidity continues to change after the humidifier stops,
 * avoid directing mist directly at sensors or electrical equipment.

-A powerful humidifier in a small enclosure may cause significant overshoot.
+A powerful humidifier in a small enclosure may cause significant humidity overshoot.

+Sensor placement and humidifier position can strongly affect control behavior.

 ---